March is Workplace Eye Wellness Month (Infographic)

 Chemical and thermal burns: Industrial chemicals or cleaning products are common causes of chemical burns to one or both eyes.
 Thermal burns to the eye also occur, often among welders.

-For a quick overview of how eye injuries impact the workplace, download our latest infographic here.
+For a quick overview of how eye injuries impact the workplace, download our eye safety infographic.

 Engineering controls and comprehensive hazard assessments are crucial to helping workers avoid eye injuries and diseases.
 Safety training is a big part of the picture as well, and Summit’s library of over 300 safety topics contains a number of courses to offer during Workplace Eye Wellness Month or any time of the year.